 Best for: Silly, active, physical play

-This is the cheapest pick on this list and one of the most active.
-It is a handheld grabber shaped like a T. rex head, kids pull the handle to make the mouth snap shut, and three buttons trigger roaring sounds with light effects.
-It works well for picking things up, play-chomping toys, or just running around being a dinosaur for a while, and it’s an easy add-on to a bigger gift rather than the main present.
+This is a handheld grabber shaped like a T. rex head.
+Kids pull the handle to make the mouth snap shut, and three buttons trigger roaring sounds with light effects.
+It works well for picking things up, play-chomping toys, or just running around being a dinosaur for a while.
+It makes a natural add-on to a bigger gift rather than a standalone main present.

 What to Look for in Dinosaur Toys for 5 Year Olds